google/cloudprober/docs/content/_index.md

     Cloudprober exports probe results as counter based metrics that work well with Prometheus and Grafana.
 *   Built-in implementations for the most common probe types: PING, HTTP, UDP, DNS.
-*   Abritrary, complex probes can be run through the external probe type.
+*   Arbitrary, complex probes can be run through the external probe type.
 For example, you could write a simple script to insert and delete a row in your database, and execute this script through the 'EXTERNAL' probe type.
 *   Standard metrics - _total_, _success_, _latency_.
 Latency can be configured     to be a distribution (histogram) metric, allowing calculations of               percentiles.